H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Estimates on the Reynolds stress

 \section{Estimates on the Reynolds stress}

-The goal of this section is to check that the perturbations to the velocity and the magnetic field that we have defined lead to a suitable correction of the Reynolds stress.
-The desired modification is the second term in (\ref{def RJ+1}), while the third term is an error that must be shown to be sufficiently small.
-To derive the necessary estimates, it is convenient to consider the decomposition (\ref{def S123})-(\ref{def error total EJ+1}).
+The goal of this section is to check that the perturbations to the velocity and the magnetic field lead to a smaller Reynolds stress $R_{q+1}$.
+To derive the necessary estimates, it is convenient to consider the decomposition \eqref{def S1}-\eqref{def Rq+1}.
+Two of these terms can be easily estimated with the bounds that we already have.
+First of all, it follow from \eqref{aux cotas gammaqj}, \cref{lema aprox gammas} and the definition of $\mu\geq \lambda_q$ that the error term defined in (\ref{def S3}) satisfies: